QUALITY CONTROL UNIT

 An inspector or examiner or Produce Monitor may seize and detain.

-When any produce shall been seized, detained under the powers conferred by this rule, and the Inspector or Examiner, having examined such produce, is of the opinion that the same does not conform to the standard laid down in these Rules or that is adulterated, he may seize and detain such produce pending the conclusion of any prosecution and the period within which any appeal arising out of such prosecution may be brought and pending the determination of any such appeal – provided that should such prosecution not be instituted within fourteen days of the seizure and detention, the produce, receptacle, vehicle, vessel, boat or canoe shall be released.
+When any product shall be seized, detained under the powers conferred by this rule, and the Inspector or Examiner, having examined such produce, is of the opinion that the same does not conform to the standard laid down in these Rules or that is adulterated, he may seize and detain such produce pending the conclusion of any prosecution and the period within which any appeal arising out of such prosecution may be brought and pending the determination of any such appeal – provided that should such prosecution not be instituted within fourteen days of the seizure and detention, the produce, receptacle, vehicle, vessel, boat or canoe shall be released.

 When any such produce, receptacle, vehicle, vessel, has been so seized and detained and the owner thereof is unknown or cannot be found, a complaint may be laid before a court.
 The Court may then cause notice to be given, in such a manner as it may deem fit, that, unless cause is shown to the contrary at the time and place named in such notice, such produce, receptacle, vehicle, vessel or canoe will be forfeited: and at such time and place the Court, unless cause is shown to the contrary, may order the forfeiture of the produce, receptacle, vehicle, and vessel.